 The newly defined parameter set appears in the list in the Manage Barcode Parameters dialog box, and all the buttons on the right side of the dialog box become available.
 The new definition also appears in the Decode Condition menu in the Options tab of the Barcode Field Properties dialog box.

 After you change properties for a specific type of form field, you can set those properties as the default set for that type.
-For example, you can create a check box, change its properties, and then save the properties as the default values.
+For example, you can create a checkbox, change its properties, and then save the properties as the default values.
+The default values can be only for Appearance and Size related attributes of the field.
+Properties for format related attributes like Date cannot be set as default.

 Changing the default properties does not change the settings for existing form fields of that type.
 The new defaults apply only to new fields that you create.